JAMS International Arbitration Rules

-3.2 All communications and filings in the arbitration may, upon agreement of the parties or by order of the arbitrator or arbitrators (the "Tribunal”), be accomplished electronically.
+4.2 All communications and filings in the arbitration may, upon agreement of the parties or by order of the arbitrator or arbitrators (“Tribunal”), be accomplished electronically.

-4.1 Within 30 days after receipt of the Request for Arbitration, the Respondent will deliver to the Claimant (with a copy to the Administrator) a Statement of Defense.
+5.1 Within 30 days after receipt of the Request for Arbitration, the Respondent will deliver to the Claimant (with a copy to the Administrator) a Statement of Defense.
 Failure to deliver a Statement of Defense will not delay the arbitration.
 In the event of such failure, the Respondent will be deemed to have denied the claims set forth in the Request for Arbitration.
 Failure to deliver a Statement of Defense will not excuse the Respondent from notifying the Claimant in writing, within 30 days after receipt of the Request for Arbitration, of the arbitrator appointed by the Respondent, unless the parties have agreed that neither will appoint an arbitrator.
 The Statement of Defense should include:

 (a) Confirmation or denial of all or part of the claims advanced by the Claimant in the Request;

-(b) A brief statement describing the nature and circumstances of any setoffs asserted or counterclaims advanced by the Respondent against the Claimant;
+(b) A brief statement describing the nature and circumstances of any set-offs asserted or counterclaims advanced by the Respondent against the Claimant;

 (c) Comment in response to any statements contained in the Request on matters relating to the conduct of the arbitration;

-(d) If the arbitration agreement calls for party appointment of arbitrators, the name, address, telephone and facsimile numbers and email address (if known) of the Respondent’s nominee;
+(d) If the arbitration agreement calls for party appointment of arbitrators, the name, address, telephone and facsimile numbers and email address (if known) of the Respondent’s nominee; and